mongoose13/fling-units/README.md

 - all standard metric prefixes for each unit
 - customizable precision for each measurement
-- implement `Comparable` for built-in ordering among similar measurements
+- `Comparable` for built-in ordering among similar measurements
 - compare two similar measurements (`>`, `<`, `==`, `!=`, `>=`, `<=`)
 - add or subtract two similar measurements (`+`, `-`)
 - multiply or divide measurements by a scalar (`*`, `/`)